markcot/pands-project/README.md

 I wrote code to display plots of the data to compare 'Sepal Length vs. Sepal Width' and 'Petal Length vs. Petal Width'.
 In V1_05, I used code adapted from websites ([E], [J], [K] & [M]) to plot scatter plot for the three groups using 3 different colours.
 Refer to Figure 1 and Figure 2 below.

-In V1_06, I edited the size of the graphs
+In V1_06, I edited the size of the graphs.
+In V1_07 I add a function plot_df_sca_comp() to shorten the program and reuse the ploting code and added Figure 3 and Figure 4 below.

+### Detailed Data Analysis

+#### Sepal Length versus Sepal Width
+Comparing 'Sepal Length' to 'Sepal Width' as shown in Figure 1, 'Iris-setosa' is easily distinguishable from the other two.
+'Iris-virginica' and 'Iris-versicolor' have significant overlap making this a poor comparison method for the three iris variants.

+####  Petal Length versus Petal Width
+When the 'Petal Length' is compared with the 'Petal Width' in Figure 2, there is a notable separation between all three variants.
+'Iris-setosa' is at the bottom left of the plot, 'Iris-virginica' is at the top right of the plot and 'Iris-versicolor' is in the centre of the plot.
+There is some minor overlap between the 'Iris-virginica' data and the 'Iris-versicolor' data.
+However 'Petal Length' related to 'Petal Width' appears to be a good differentiating method for these three iris variants.

+#### Sepal Length versus Petal Length
+Figure 3 indicates the comparison of 'Sepal Length' and 'Petal Length' and has similar properties to Figure 2.
+'Iris-setosa' is well defined as a separate entity.
+'Iris-virginica' and 'Iris-versicolor' are separated, but with more overlap than shown in Figure 2.
+This comparison method is average, but not as accurate as 'Petal Length' versus 'Petal Width' shown in Figure 2.

+#### Sepal Width versus Petal Width
+A comparison of 'Sepal Width' to 'Petal Width' shown in Figure 4 provides similar results as seen in Figure 2.
+'Iris-setosa' is well defined as a separate entity.
+'Iris-virginica' and 'Iris-versicolor' are separated, but have a very similar overlap to the overlap shown in Figure 2.
+This comparison method is just as accurate as the 'Petal Length' versus 'Petal Width' comparison method.

 ### Summary of Detailed Data Analysis

-When the 'Petal Length' is compared with the 'Petal Width', there is a notable separation between all three variants with the 'Iris-virginica' to the top right of the plot, 'Iris-setosa' at the bottom left of the plot and 'Iris-versicolor' in the centre of the plot.
+The two most accurate comparison methods for these three iris variant ('setosa', 'virginica' and 'versicolor' are the comparison of 'Petal Length' related to 'Petal Width' and comparison of 'Sepal Width' to 'Petal Width' as shown in Figure 2 and
+Figure 4 respectively.

+'Iris-setosa' is easily separable linearly from the other two with the other two having some overlap.
+This overlap between 'Iris-virginica' and 'Iris-versicolor' leads to the conclusion that all of samples for these two variants were picked from the same pasture on the same day as identified in the previous study [6] and that the overlap is due to the similar growing conditions.

+The known errors in the data set for sample 35 and 38 for the 'Iris-setosa' variant do not appear to have affected the results of the analysis.
+As such, these values were not corrected during the analysis.

 ## Supporting Tables and Graphics